EUPHW Flagship events Wednesday 6 May

 • develop a multicomponent intervention approach that goes beyond a medical model alone.

-For the first time, we – the EARLY consortium – will present robust, comprehensive data on youth mental health across the European Region, helping to move the discussion from assumption to evidence, and from debate to informed action.
+For the first time, we – the EARLY consortium – presented robust, comprehensive data on youth mental health across the European Region, helping to move the discussion from assumption to evidence, and from debate to informed action.

 In particular, EARLY is now in the position to share the first insights from the survey findings, offering new insights into determinants and patterns of youth mental health.